IIT Guwahati

-The Indian Institute of Technology Guwahati (IIT Guwahati or IITG) is a public technical university established by the Government of India, located in Amingaon, North Guwahati, in the state of Assam in India.
-It is the sixth Indian Institute of Technology established in India.
-IIT Guwahati is officially recognised as an Institute of National Importance by the government of India.
+The Indian Institute of Technology Guwahati (IIT Guwahati or IITG) is a public technical university located in Amingaon, North Guwahati, in the state of Assam, India.
+Established in 1994 by an act of the Parliament of India, it is the sixth Indian Institute of Technology and is designated an Institute of National Importance under the Institutes of Technology Act, 1961.